Share and Enjoy:

 Designing Social Media Policy for Government

-Center for Technology in Government suggests eight essential elements that should be considered in developing an agency’s social media policies.
+Center for Technology in Government suggests eight essential elements to be considered in developing an agency’s social media policies.

 Does the Pentagon Engage in Inappropriate Public Relations Activity?